Lydell Sargeant: Buffalo Bills

 In 2009, Sargeant was signed by the Buffalo Bills as an undrafted free agent.
 In 2011, Sargeant retired from the NFL following a career ending knee injury.

 College Administration

-Following his NFL career, Sargeant began working in College Administration and is currently working as the Director of Major Gifts for the College of Engineering at the Pennsylvania State University.
+Following his NFL career, Sargeant began working in College Administration and is currently working as the Senior Director of Development and Alumni Relations at the Pennsylvania State University.

 In 2018, Sargeant was selected to attend the NCAA Dr. Charles Whitcomb Leadership Institute.
 Sargeant has received multiple National Association of Collegiate Directors of Athletics (NACDA) awards and initiatives.

 Politics

 In 2008, Sargeant introduced then U.S. Senator Barack Obama in front of a 22,000 assembled crowd at Penn State University for the 2008 Presidential election.
-Sargeant was an influential member of Penn State Students for Barack Obama and also volunteered for him in the 2012 Presidential election.
+Sargeant was an influential member of Penn State Students for Barack Obama and also volunteered for the U.S. President in the 2012 Presidential election.

 At Penn State, Sargeant helped create and run PSU Vote, a non-partisan student voter registration organization.
 PSU Vote initiatives resulted in record breaking student registration and voter turnout for the 2008 Presidential Election.